seidelj/uchicago_pgg/README.md

 ```

 #### A few last steps.
-From your heroku apps dashboard, you should uprade your dynos from the resources tab.
+From your Heroku apps dashboard at heroku.com, you should uprade your dynos using the resources tab.
 In the original experiment, I used 1x Professional Dynos.
 Make sure you activate a dyno for the "worker".
-Use a lower-tiered dyno at your own risk.
+Use a lower-tiered dyno at your own risk as it could affect performance.

 At this point, you are ready to run the experiment in the lab!